Wild at Art, May 2024

 My friend Kitty Harvill, co-founder of Artists and Biologists Unite for Nature (ABUN), recommended me to the editors of CanvasRebel (“Conversations with Entrepreneurs, Artists & Creatives”).
 Here is my interview: https://canvasrebel.com/meet-walt-anderson/ I was asked about the most meaningful project I’ve worked on, and it gave me the opportunity to describe my connections with Prescott College, Artists for Conservation, ABUN, the Sutter Buttes of California, Save the Dells, and the Granite Dells of Arizona.

-This coming week, I will join artists Rebecca Davis/Roger Asay, Jan Marshall, and Tony Brown for the inaugural art show at the new Cicada Gallery on the campus of Prescott College (234 Grove Avenue).
-The opening reception is from 4:30-6 on May 2 (RSVP to Abby.yost@prescott.edu).
+In May 2024, I am displaying with artists Rebecca Davis/Roger Asay, Jan Marshall, and Tony Brown in the inaugural art show at the new Cicada Gallery on the campus of Prescott College (234 Grove Avenue).
 The show will be open to the public from May 3 – 30 from 10-noon, 1-4 Monday – Friday.
 I personally will be staffing the gallery on Thursdays (May 9, 16, 23, 30), and others will be there on the other weekdays.

 Leopard, Acrylic 16x20 framed